yureek/S-HealthStack.github.io/pages/developer_guide_test/index.md

 ---
-title: SDK Document
+title: SDK Packages
 permalink: kit.html

 sidebar: doc_sidebar
 toc: false
 ---

-Samsung Health Stack SDK (Software Development Kit) includes a variety of packages to make developing research apps quicker and with a robust structure.
-Explore the following packages to see the structure of SDK.
+Samsung Health Stack Software Development Kit (SDK) includes a variety of packages to make developing research apps quicker and with a robust structure.
+Explore the following packages to see the structure of the SDK.

 ## Packages